-To entice UK individuals to contribute into pension vehicles, the government allows most contributions into a pension to receive something called “tax relief”.
+To entice UK individuals to contribute into pension accounts, the government allows most contributions into a pension to receive something called “tax relief”.
 This basically means that money may enter your pension, and if any tax had been deducted from that source of money, this gets added back into the pension as well.
 In essence, the government is saying we will add back any tax deducted from the money entering your pension.
 Lets try an example:

 Mrs Penelope Shun has a salary of £40,000 per annum.
 All things equal, this means that Penny will receive over the year around £30,583 net of tax and National Insurance contributions.
 Penny saves this money in her bank account.
 Penny is smart, and would like to contribute money in to her Wealthsimple Pension to fund a comfortable retirement.
 Say Penny contributes £10,000 of her savings into her pension.
 As we know, this contribution will receive tax relief.
 The government notices that the money that Penny is contributing into her pension has been taxed (remember, her salary was £40k but she received much less, due to tax) therefore they will pay back the tax on this money into Penny's pension.
 Penny is a basic rate tax payer, who pays 20% tax on her income.
 This means the government will pay back this tax, by way of increasing the pension contribution by 25%.